Microlensing of long-duration gravitational wave signals originating from Galactic sources: Signal analysis with the Time-Domain F-statistic method

 Similarly, the lensed CW signal $h^l(t)_{\mathrm{lensed}}$ with noise is expressed as\footnote{The superscript '$l$' indicates a lensed signal; if there is no superscript, it refers to an unlensed signal.}

-We assumed that the source's frequency is constant and has no other frequency modulations prior to lensing; spin-down effects are ignored.
+We assumed that the source's frequency is constant and has no other frequency modulations prior to lensing; spin-down effects are ignored and set zero in the simulation.
 Since, in general, the position of the source will change over time due to relative movements, it will result in a time-dependent impact parameter $y(t)$.
 Thus, the amplification factor for the Point Mass Lens (PML) in Eq.~\ref{eq:pml-af} can be expressed as a time-dependent amplification factor at given $f$, denoted as $\mathcal{A}(f, t)$.
 As a result, the lensed signal is the product of the gravitational lensing amplification factor and the CW signal $h^l(t) = A(f, t) \; h(t)$; see Appendix~\ref{app:App-A} for details.

 We have taken into account the Doppler effect caused by Earth's orbital motion around the Sun, as well as the modulation effects of Earth's rotation and antenna response for both sets of signals.
 In addition, we included noise-only data without any modulation for our analysis.
 By applying the Solar System Barycenter (SSB) reference frame, we can correct for frequency changes, ensuring that our analysis accurately reflects the measured signals.
 This correction is essential when employing the {\tdfstat} analysis~\cite{PhysRevD.58.063001, PhysRevD.59.063003}.
 The analysis is performed on a grid that serves as an efficient template bank~\cite{Pisarski_2015}, particularly for the Hanford detector.